Smarter Technician Routing Cuts Drive Time and Lifts Daily Job Throughput

 Former appliance warranty claims adjuster turned investigative repair journalist.

 Any HVAC shop owner who has stood behind a dispatcher at 7 a.m. knows the problem.
-Six techs, 22 calls, three of them urgent, one of them requires a refrigerant certification the Tuesday guy doesn't have, and somebody's contract-labor partner wants to know if there's anything in the north end.
-Research in the European Journal of Operational Research (2024) takes that exact mess and models it.
+Six techs, 22 calls, three of them urgent, one of them requires a refrigerant certification the Tuesday guy doesn't have, and a couple of jobs in the north end nobody wants to drive to.
+The hard part isn't drawing lines on a map — it's matching the right skills to the right jobs while the clock runs.
+A 2024 study in the European Journal of Operational Research tackles exactly that matching problem, and its conclusion is less obvious than you'd expect.

 Why Most Shops Leave Money on the Road

 A typical residential HVAC dispatcher plans routes by geography and appointment time.
 That's the basic layer.
 Skill matching usually gets handled by labeling "senior" versus "junior" techs and trying to send the right one.
-Contract labor is handled by texting the partner company when the board looks full.
-None of these are wrong, but the research suggests they leave significant efficiency on the table compared to a constrained optimization model that considers all three jointly.
+None of this is wrong, but it leaves efficiency on the table compared to scheduling that treats skill match and time windows as first-class constraints rather than afterthoughts.

 What a Small Shop Actually Does With This

 You don't need PhD-level optimization.
-Before your next dispatch software renewal, ask the vendor exactly how the routing engine handles technician skill constraints and contract-labor overflow.
+Before your next dispatch software renewal, ask the vendor exactly how the routing engine handles technician skill constraints and time windows.
 If the answer is vague, that's where the savings are hiding.

-The research isn't asking contractors to build their own solver.
+You don't need to build your own solver.
 Most modern field service platforms — ServiceTitan, Housecall Pro, FieldEdge, and the major BMS integrators — now offer constraint-aware routing.
 The question is whether your shop has actually configured those features or is using the platform as a glorified calendar.

 The two practical moves.
 First, build out a skill matrix in whatever dispatch platform you run.
 Every tech's certifications, brand training, and specialty work, tagged at the technician level.
+This is also where the study's lesson lands directly: if focused expertise is what pays off, you want the system to know precisely who specializes in what, so it can route specialists to the jobs that need them.
 Second, define your time windows honestly.
 Customers who say "anytime" and customers who say "before 2 p.m. or I'm not home" shouldn't carry the same dispatch weight.
 The routing engine can't optimize constraints it doesn't see.

 More on the operations side: fleet management for appliance repair and our contractor software reviews expansion.